 Our Graphic Resources web pages are for those who use graphics in their work to support The American Legion.
 If you use graphics in newsletters, fliers, social media or web sites this site was built with you in mind.
-The Graphic Resources web pages include links to other web pages with Legion related images, some basic information on working with graphic images and a collection of images produced at the National, Department and District 16.
+The Graphic Resources web pages include links to other web pages with Legion related images, some basic information on working with graphic images and a collection of images produced at National and Department.
 A collection of Generic images related to veteran, military and patriotic themes are also included.

 Yes, a good picture can help tell a good message.
 Finding the right picture or graphic to use in your communications about The American Legion can be a challenge.
 Here are some resources that may help.

 The American Legion national web site is a good place to find some basic Legion related graphics.
 Within the the web page and publications there are more graphics that can be very useful.
 The simplest way to save a graphic image in Windows is to 'right click' on the image and save it to your computer.

 The National American Legion Press Association (NALPA) resource page has both graphics and video files available.
 NALPA and The American Legion national staff have been working together to develop new multimedia resources focused on helping The American Legion grow.

 Instagram is one of the most recent online locations that The American Legion is using to share photos.
 Instagram is basically a phone based application, although files can be viewed and downloaded from traditional computers.

 Pinterest is a photo and idea sharing web site.
 The American Legion board on Pinterest will lead you to a wide variety of photos on many veteran related topics, including The American Legion, with a lot of Legion Riders photos.